jrdnbradford/Google-Sheet-Color-Sort/README.md

 Google Sheet-bound script that assists with sorting Google Sheet rows by background fill color.

 ## Using the Script
 In your Google Sheet select **Tools** -> **Script editor**.
 Remove the default code, paste in the contents of this [script](googleSheetColorSort.gs), save, and enter a project title of your choice.
+Close the script editor and go back to your Sheet.

-Reload the Sheet and click **Google Sheet Color Sort** in the menu bar.
-Authorize the application using your Google account (this must only be done once).
+Refresh the Sheet, click **Google Sheet Color Sort** in the menu bar, and click any of the submenu items.
+Then authorize the application using your Google account (this must only be done once).
 Once authorized you must click **Google Sheet Color Sort** again to see your sorting options.

 Use the **Sort Rows by Color** submenu item to automatically sort the entire Google Sheet by each row's background fill color.